 Hydronics refers to the use of water as a heat transfer medium in heating and cooling systems.
-Heating water can be energy intensive and expensive processes, but not so when you utilise solar thermal energy provide free by the sun!
+Heating water can be an energy intensive and expensive process.
+But not so when you utilise solar thermal energy provide free by the sun!

 Residential solar thermal systems